-If a discrete two-emitting state HMM, shown in figure 4, is trained on this data then the state distributions also shown in figure 4 are obtained.
+If the discrete two-emitting state HMM shown in figure 4 is trained on this data then the state distributions also shown in figure 4 are obtained.
 This ML trained HMM is unable to distinguish between the sequences from class $\omega_1$ and $\omega_2$ .

 Table I shows the values of some of elements of the feature vector associated with a generative kernel for each of the two classes.
-It is clear that using the first and higher order derivatives of the log-likelihood allow the two classes to be
+It is clear that using the first and higher order derivatives of the log-likelihood allow the two classes to be separated, in some cases using a simple linear classifier.
+From

-&lt;sup>4It should be noted that the training of these models is more complicated than discriminative training of standard HMMs.
+&lt;sup>7It should be noted that the training of these models is more complicated than discriminative training of standard HMMs.
 Gradient decent based optimisation schemes are used which may yield better performance when discriminatively training standard HMMs than the commonly used extended Baum-Welch training.